Maxtasy/maxtasy/README.md

 ### Hi there, I'm Max - aka Maxtasy 👋

 - 🔭 I’m currently working on JavaScript/React Applications
-- 🌱 I’m currently learning React
+- 🌱 I’m currently looking for a job as a Frontend Wev Developer
 - 👯 I’m looking to collaborate on web apps

 <!--